 I then pursued my own personal journey of healing and change because I realized I likely had ended up with a narcissistic man who came to have addiction problems for a reason.
 In other words, codependent people need to make changes so that they don't continually attract, as well as aren't continually attracted to, men who seem to make their lives miserable.

-If you discover that what I'm saying here at this site seems to ring true for you, I'd encourage you to acknowledge your fear, but to choose to step onto a pathway of healing anyway.
+If you discover that what I'm saying here at this site seems to ring true for you, I'd encourage you to acknowledge your fear, but choose to step onto a pathway of healing anyway.

-You realize that your life is so changed.
+You come to realize that your life is so changed.
 And while it might not look anything like what you'd once envisioned for yourself, you also realize it is simply a different kind of good life.
-Furthermore, perhaps what you once thought was so wonderful and necessary no longer has the same appeal.
+Furthermore, perhaps what you once thought was so wonderful and necessary no longer hold the same appeal.
 Rather, you might feel sad for those so wrapped up in pursuing the same type of lifestyle you once did.

 Now, you come to truly value your time because you realize it is so precious and something you can not purchase more of, either.
 As a result, you'd rather spend it on things that seem more meaningful than maintaining a lifestyle that might impress others you truly don't care about anyway.
 You want to feel your life has purpose--that you are making a difference.
 Oh, and you'll likely discover you enjoy living as your most creative and best self--your truly highest self.
 By doing this, you find yourself experiencing a new type of inner peace and joy despite what might be going on in your midst.
 You realize that despite anything that might happen, you're going to be okay.

 Some of what I've written here speaks of my journey.
 You must take your own and see where it leads you!